Drawing

 Relabels clusters in each cluster set, so that clusters are labeled according to the translation dictionary

-This is especially useful when plotting cluster sets, to have consistent colouring. between different figures with cluster sets.
+This is especially useful when plotting cluster sets, to have consistent colouring between different figures with cluster sets.

 Parameters